 My next big goals are:

-Creating my website, so that I can reach even more people with my art
+Creating my own website, so that I can reach even more people with my art

 Integrating an online shop, where people from all over the world can buy Mümsik branded t-shirts, cups, phone cases, etc.

 I just finished my Art School in Russia.
-In two years, after graduating, my goal is to study Digital Art in Vienna.
-Until then, I want to develop my Mümsik-Art ev
+In two years from now, once I'v graduated, my goal is to study Digital Art in Vienna.
+Until then, I want to develop my Mümsik-Art even more.

 Why I chose Vienna?
 Because I already have a lot of friends here and I'm in love with the inspiring atmosphere in Vienna.